Content-Adaptive Pixel Discretization to Improve Model Robustness: Content-Adaptive Pixel Discretization

-We compute an edge response map by taking the gradient magnitude of the standard Sobel~\cite{bradski2008learning} filters in the $x$ and $y$ directions.
-We compute the Sobel edge response maps on each color channel separately.
+\textbf{Computing Edges:} We compute channel-wise edge response maps by taking the gradient magnitude of the standard Sobel~\cite{bradski2008learning} filters in the $x$ and $y$ directions.
+We then normalize it by dividing by 1140.4, the maximal attainable Sobel magnitude for the image range $[0..255]$.

-We choose Sobel edge response maps over the use of Canny Edge Detection~\cite{canny1986computational} for two reasons.
-The first is that we want more control over the ability to respond differently to weak edges such as textures in a patch of grass that may be picked up versus the pertinent edges that make up the outline of the main object against the background.
-The second is that we want an efficient computation that we could use in adversarial training.